profsmith89/ctps/_sources/chap01.md

 Oops, another error that says, `NameError: name 'readline' is not defined`.
 This seems to be telling us that Python doesn't know what to do when we tell it to execute a command called `readline`.

-Let's look at the online Python documentation and in particular at the list of [built-in functions](https://docs.python.org/3/library/functions.html#built-in-funcs).
-The command `open` is there, but not `readline`.
+Let's look at the online Python documentation and in particular at the list of built-in functions.[^fn7] The command `open` is there, but not `readline`.
 In fact, there are no read functions at all.
 There must be something wrong with our thinking.
 What good is it to open a file if you cannot read it?

 ## Talking through your confusion